thenorthalliance/epi-commerce-to-vue-storefront/README-TECH.md

 1. ApiBridge - implements web api required by VSF
 2. DataExporter - reading, converting and exporting data models from EpiServer to Elasticsearch (where it can be accessed by VSF)

-Although the example implementation in based on Quicksilver, both ApiBridge and DataExporter have been developed with customization in mind.
+Although the example implementation is based on Quicksilver, both ApiBridge and DataExporter have been developed with customization in mind.

 ## Project setup
 1. Setup Quicksilver demo - [Quicksilver project](https://github.com/makingwaves/epi-commerce-to-vue-storefront/tree/master/Quicksilver)